AayushAnand07/CoviWare/README.md

 # CoviWare

-A Flutter Application for general awareness over Covid-19 with some special features integrated withina and bringing whole bunch of awareness related to this disease under one roof.
+A Flutter Application for general awareness over Covid-19 with some special features integrated within and bringing whole bunch of awareness related to this disease under one roof.

 ## Features

-- Covid general awareness through FAQ pages and linked WHO sites
+- Covid general awareness through FAQ pages and linked WHO sites.
-- Vaccine slot search through pincode and date
+- Vaccine slot search through pincode and date with form validation.
-- News section for health updates around the world
+- News section for health updates around the world.
 - Covid World report with dynamic data and Comparison with India.